-Controversy The Consul of Sodom, and one of the most anticipated releases first year, presented on screen quite naturally and the poet's life rawness Jaime Gil de Viedma (1929-1990), a key member of the Generation of 50.
-The EPC Sensor some details of his work in this film inspired by his biography on the poet Miguel Dalmau.
+The controversy the consul of Sodom, and one of the first most anticipated films of the year, presented on screen with all naturalness and harshness life of key member Jaime Gil de Biedma (1929-1990), poet of the generation of the 50.
+Under the direction of Sigfrid Monleón, José David Montero has been at the forefront of photography counting for EPC Sensor some details of his work in this film inspired by the biography he wrote Miguel Dalmau on the poet.

 Did you like this article?

-Subscribe to our RSS feed and you lose in anything.
+Subscribe to our RSS feed and you will not miss anything.

 Other articles on Angenieux, ARRI, EPC, Kodak, Shootings, Zeiss